Street piano: Piano des villes, piano des champs in Montreal

 In 2012, the Plateau-Mont-Royal borough in Montreal installed two public pianos; Patrick Watson inaugurated the season by being the first to play on one of them while artist and compositor Victor Simon played on the second.
 In 2013, following the success of the first season, the borough installed two more pianos and lent one to the Pointe-à-Callière Museum for a total of five public pianos, inaugurated by five different artists, Socalled, Yann Perreau, Louise-Andrée Baril, Alex Nevsky, Fanny Bloom and François Bourassa.
 In 2013, the idea has expanded to Mercier-Hochelaga-Maisonneuve borough, that installed one public piano.
 All those pianos will be left available to the public until the end of September.
 By 2016, the project has expanded to dozens of pianos in multiple districts.

-Flower Piano, San Francisco, CA
+Flower Piano, San Francisco

 Starting in July 2015, the botanical garden in Golden Gate Park in San Francisco hosted a dozen pianos temporarily installed in the park for a dozen days.
 The project was repeated in 2016.
 The botanical garden is free for San Francisco residents.
 Other times of the year, the Sunset Piano project installs public pianos around the San Francisco Bay Area and beyond.